wn-doolittle/caliper-spec/README.md

 information.

 ## License
 This project is licensed under the terms of the IMS Global Learning Consortium Specification Document License.
-This project is licensed under the terms of the IMS Global Learning Consortium Specification Document License.
 See the [LICENSE](./LICENSE.md) file for details.

 ©2018 IMS Global Learning Consortium, Inc. All Rights Reserved.
 Trademark Information - http://www.imsglobal.org/copyright.html